Software, Information Technology and R&D Tax Relief

 - Are you creating new wearable tech?

-- Have you been working on developing a game engine to run new video games?
+- Have you been working on developing a gaming engine to run new video games?

-- Have you been training your staff to support your R&D targets?
+- Have you been training your staff to be able to carry out specific R&D activities?

 - Have you been researching and identifying uncertainties in the sector?